 Activities : Birding, Culture, Hiking, Photography, Triple/Quad Cabins

-Arrive in Argentina's capital and transfer to your hotel, where you spend the rest of the day at leisure.
-Meet your fellow adventurers for a welcome cocktail reception this evening.
+Arrive in Argentina's capital and transfer to your included hotel, where you spend the rest of the day at leisure.

 Latin passion and European Romance define the beautiful city of Buenos Aires, a dynamic mecca known for its wide-ranging architectural styles, contemporary and historic arts, and culinary pleasures and parrillas (steakhouses).
-Dive into its best treasures under the wing of expert local guides, choosing from a selection of included excursions.
-Opt to explore the city on a guided tour complete with a tango demonstration; spend the day at an authentic estancia (ranch), where you pause for a traditional lunch; or discover a burgeoning art scene on a guided tour focused on Buenos Aires street art.
+This morning, choose from a selection of included excursions and experience the city’s best treasures alongside local A&K guides.

 Dock at Ushuaia this morning.
 After breakfast, bid farewell to your crew and fellow guests before disembarking.
-Transfer to the airport for your return flight to Buenos Aires, where you can connect to your international flight home.
+Transfer to the airport for your return flight home.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.